daviddugle/Weather-Dashboard/README.md

 -have the five day forcast about straight. the icon on the main page is working and need to do the same on the five day -got the uv index working correctly.  had problems with the order of operation and once I figured that out it was pretty smooth sailing.
 -got the icons sorted out now for the five day
+-uv index was repeating itself, had to get it cleared